 Introducing Warehouse Management System

 In the 1970s, with the development of computers and mainframes, came the first generation of Warehouse Management Systems, or WMS as it is commonly known.
 In 1971, Walmart opened its first Distribution Center, which made experts in the industry rethink what was possible for Supply Chain.
 By 1974, most conglomerates had begun the implementation of UPC Barcodes for their products, making important inventory-related information so much easier to store.
 In 1975, J.C.
-Penney developed the first real-time Warehouse Management System, which in simple words, changed the world of the Supply Chain.
+Penney developed the first real-time Warehouse Management Software, which in simple words, changed the world of the Supply Chain.

 The idea behind the first generation Warehouse Management Systems was simple - identifying what your inventory is, where it is stored, and how much can be sold.
 The adoption of barcodes gained prominence, making inventory easier to identify and track.
 The data regarding inventory and other warehouse parameters were stored much more effectively as everything was digitized.